 Why does the El Yunque rainforest feel so special?
 You must answer this for yourself, but certainly it is very beautiful and mysterious and cool.

 The El Yunque National Forest is managed by the US Forest Service who maintain an extensive network of hiking trails.
 Picnic facilities, paved trails and tour bus parking.
+NO Mosquitoes up in this forest!
+Please do NOT wear insect repellent in the rivers!
+If you have treated your dog for fleas with Fiprofort Plus, then do not let him into the water.
+The rivers have fragile ecosystems, insect repellent is very harmful in the water.

 EASTERN PUERTO RICO